zouyajing/PhD_document_for_navlab/FLVIS.md

 3. IMU + stereo camera;
 4. IMU + RGB-D camera.

 For RGB-D cameras, the latest version only supports depth image encoded by unsigned int.
-For example, if you are using a intel realsense camera or a Kinect-v2, you can directly use it.
+For example, if you are using an intel realsense camera or a Kinect-v2, you can directly use it.
 If you are using Kinect DK or other openni-related sensor, please transfer your images from float to unsigned int first.

 ### 1. Build and run